 Her Highness Princess Märtha Louise

 Her Highness Princess Märtha Louise was born at Rikshospitalet University Hospital in Oslo on 22 September 1971.
 She is the oldest child of His Majesty King Harald and Her Majesty Queen Sonja.
 She has one brother, His Royal Highness Crown Prince Haakon.
+Princess Märtha Louise does represent the Royal House of Norway in an official capacity.

 The Princess was named after her father’s mother, Crown Princess Märtha, and her great-great grandmother, Queen Louise, the mother of King Haakon VII.
 A constitutional amendment adopted in 1990 established the right of eldest born child to succeed to the Throne regardless of gender; however, as the amendment entered into force long after the Princess and Crown Prince were born, it was decided that males would continue to take precedence over females for children born prior to 1990.